ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The columns of this Registry are:

-* Name: The name of the profile, to be used as value of the profile attribute.
+* Name: The name of the application profile, to be used as value of the profile attribute.

-* Description: Text giving an overview of the profile and the context it is developed for.
+* Description: Text giving an overview of the application profile and the context it is developed for.

-* CBOR Value: CBOR abbreviation for this profile name.
+* CBOR Value: CBOR abbreviation for the name of this application profile.
 Different ranges of values use different registration policies [RFC8126].
 Integer values from -256 to 255 are designated as Standards Action.
 Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
 Integer values greater than 65535 are designated as Expert Review.
 Integer values less than -65536 are marked as Private Use.

-* Reference: This contains a pointer to the public specification of the profile abbreviation, if one exists.
+* Reference: This contains a pointer to the public specification of the abbreviation for this application profile, if one exists.

 ## Expert Review Instructions {#review}